rs=w_1280

 Check out our YouTube video for a demonstration of dry needling!

 If dry needling sounds like something you may be interested in, schedule a comprehensive evaluation with one of our physical therapists today!
-Contact us at (312) 643-1555 or email info@dynamic-PT.com.
+Contact us at (312) 643-1555 or email [email protected].